WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_group_analysis/group_analysis_2.rst

 Group analysis
 ==============

-Our goal in analyzing this dataset is to generalize the results to the population that the sample was drawn from.
-In other words, if we see changes in brain activity in our sample, can we say that these changes would likely be seen in the population as well?
+Our aim in interpreting this dataset is to extrapolate the findings to the entire population from which the sample was taken.
+To put it another way, if we see the changes of brain activities in our study, can we assume that these changes will be observed in the general population as well?

-To test this, we will run a group-level analysis (also known as a second-level analysis).
-In SPM, this means that we calculate the standard error and the mean for a contrast estimate, and then test whether the average estimate is statistically significant.
-We will be doing this group-level analysis using a summary statistic approach which ignores the variability in the parameter estimates, and performs a t-test over the mean parameter estimates from each subject.
+We'll run a group-level analysis to see if this is true (second-level analysis).
+In SPM, we compute the standard error and mean for a contrast estimate before determining if the average estimate is statistically important or not.
+This group-level study will be conducted using a summary statistic method that ignores parameter estimate uncertainty and conducts a t-test on the mean parameter estimates from each subject.

 Specifying the 2nd-Level Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once all of the 1st-level analyses have finished, create a new directory in which to store your 2nd-level results.
-From the Matlab terminal, navigate to the Flanker directory containing all of your subjects, and type mkdir 2ndLevel_Inc-Con.
+We need to create a new directory to store the 2nd-level result after we have completed all of the 1st-level analyses.
+From terminal, navigate to the BART directory containing all of subjects and type mkdir 2ndLevel to create the directory.
 From the SPM GUI, click on the button Specify 2nd-level.
 The default test that will be conducted is a one-sample t-test, and there are only two fields that need to be filled in: The output directory for the results, and the scans that you will conduct the test on - in other words, the contrast images that were created during each 1st-level analysis.

 Double-click on the Directory field, and select the 2ndLevel_Inc-Con folder you just created.
 For the Scans field, navigate to sub-01’s 1stLevel directory, and select the Incongruent-Congruent contrast image, con_0001.nii.
 Navigate into all of the other subject’s 1stLevel directories, and select the con_0001.nii image for each subject.
 The animation below shows a couple of ways to make this process